banmcr/EC2-Start-Stop/Variation_1/README.md

 ﻿# EC2-Stop-Scripts

-Add your instances in line 7 as strings, there's an instance in the list as example, and more can be added
+This Script has the instance IDs hardcoded in the lambda function.